opencredo/test-automation-quickstart/README.md

 * Maven 3
 * Firefox 42.0 or higher (used by default for UI tests, this can be changed in the code)
 * Java 1.8
-* ZAP 2.5.0 (Run it in deamon mode using the following command './zap.sh -daemon -port 8888 -config api.disablekey=true' )
+* ZAP 2.5.0 (Run it in deamon mode using the following command ./zap.sh -daemon -port 8888 -config api.disablekey=true`)

 ##Usage